waiky8/ukcovid-19/README.md

 # Features:
 - Summary of cases/deaths
-- Map with markers showing the covid cases and deaths for each local authority
+- Map with markers showing the covid cases and deaths for each local authority with varying size to depict the scale of numbers
 - Bar charts showing cases/deaths for daily or cumulative figures
 - Graphical timeline of cases for selected local authorities
 - Graphical timeline of daily cases<br>